Get Here and Around

 There is much more to say about Nepal as it is the easiest place for solo and private group trekkers to access the Himalaya.
 Also, the majority of trekkers head to Nepal, so there tends to be many more questions about logistics here than in other countries.

-By air: Get to the airport early as flight departure times are approximate.
+Get to the airport early as flight departure times are approximate.
 It’s not unknown for a flight to leave early but you’re more likely to be kept waiting.
 With several new airlines now offering services on these routes timings are likely to change.
 Fares do not vary much between the airlines.

 Note that both the Pokhara–Jomsom and the Pokhara–Manang routes are subject to delays or cancellations if the weather is not perfect.
 The Manang route is not operated during the monsoon season.